PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 16:42:16
+Last updated: 2024-04-07 16:42:51
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: I was pretending to be someone I am not which I should only be doing on stage. - Devi Vishwakumar